"""

 is computed.

-:param str velocity_field: The name of the output variable used as velocity
+:param velocity_field: The name of the output variables used as velocity

 field.
 It must be chosen among the output labels.